Bunnings: marketplace guide

 Invoice uploads

 If you select one of the Merchant invoices options, make sure to upload the invoice to ChannelEngine via the Merchant API or via the web interface.
-To learn more, check out the article ChannelEngine: merchant invoices.
+To learn more, check out the article ChannelEngine: upload merchant invoices.

 Categorization